-Birdlife at the Cova well location is expected to be limited given the oceanic environment.
+Birdlife at the drilling location is expected to be limited given the oceanic environment.
 A large variety of seabird species are expected to migrate across the region or forage within the coastal waters of the Timor Sea.
 Shoreline species may pass through these areas during migrations or enter for short periods during foraging.
-Seabirds that may occur in the Cova-1 well area includes various tern species, the silver gull (Larus novaehollandiae), the lesser frigate bird (Fregata areii), the common noddy (Anous stolidus) and the migratory seabird, the streaked shearwater (Calonectris leucomelas).
+Seabirds that may occur in the permit area include various tern species, the silver gull (Larus novaehollandiae), the lesser frigate bird (Fregata areii), the common noddy (Anous stolidus) and the migratory seabird, the streaked shearwater (Calonectris leucomelas).

 In a systematic survey of seabird distribution in the eastern Indian Ocean carried out in 1995 (Dunlop et. al. 1995) it was found that seabird distributions were generally very patchy except near islands where shelter and anomalies in surface water concentrated food seasonally.
-For example, Ashmore Reef (located over 380km to the southwest of Cova-1) is a significant staging point for wading birds migrating between Australia and the northern hemisphere, including forty-three species listed on one or both of CAMBA and JAMBA.
+For example, Ashmore Reef (located over 380km to the southwest of the permit area) is a significant staging point for wading birds migrating between Australia and the northern hemisphere, including 43 species listed on one or both of CAMBA and JAMBA.